 The hansom cab was invented in 1834 by Joseph Hansom, a fascinating single-horse two-wheeled carriage with a unique look designed to transport people in towns safely.
 The hansom cab quickly became the most popular two-wheeled hackney carriage in London and was used until the twentieth century.

-In 1836, the Clarence was introduced to London’s streets: a type of a small enclosed car which has four wheels and is drawn by one or two horses.
+In 1836, the Clarence was introduced to London’s streets: a type of small enclosed car that has four wheels and is drawn by one or two horses.
 These were known as growlers due to the noise they made on the cobblestone roads.
 It was much slower than the hansom cab, but they could accommodate up to four passengers and one servant as well as the luggage on the rooftop.
-They continued in use as the standard form of a four wheeled hackney carriage until the motorized taxies replaced them in early twentieth century.
+They continued in use as the standard form of a four-wheeled hackney carriage until motorized taxis replaced them in the early twentieth century.

 Early Motor Cabs